gameliaprogrammer/gameliaprogrammer/README.md

      facilitating group success helped learners comprehend programming fundamentals and harness strong communication and leadership abilities.nhanced data accuracy by 30% through seamless integration of smart contracts into the front-end.
   - Worked with various industries on launching efficient Process Systems.

-- **FrontEnd Developer** at GrowbyteTech |  2022 - Present
-  - Implemented REST APIs to connect the application to the backend services.
-  - Developed a responsive website tailored to meet client specifications and needs.

-- **FrontEnd Developer** at Freelancer (Remote) |  2023 - Present
-  - Implemented responsive design to meet client requirements for the website.
 </details>

 <details>